powsybl/powsybl-open-rao/docs/input-data/specific-input-data/time-coupled-constraints.md

 ### Shut Down allowed

 This is a boolean to indicate if a generator can be shutdown.
-If no value is defined, value will be set to true, meaning that generator can be shutdown.
+If no value is defined, value will be set to true, meaning that the generator can be shutdown.

 ### Start Up Allowed